CALL01353 659999

 Where to go

 With so much to see in the Philippines, this is one destination that really does cater for all levels of diver experience and interest.
-Here’s a taste of some of the dive highlights:
+We cover the best scuba diving in the Philippines across Tubbataha, Anilao and Puerto Galera, and the Southern Visayas including Malapascua, Bohol, Moalboal, and Dauin.
+Here's a taste of the dive highlights:

 Malapascua Island

-This tiny picturesque island is just off the northern tip of Cebu Island, the starting point for most Philippines holidays.
-Divers rise early in the morning to encounter the elusive thresher sharks that frequent Monad Shoals and have made Malapascua famous.
+This tiny, picturesque, white sand beach island is just off the northern tip of Cebu Island (which is usually the starting point for most Philippines holidays).
+Divers rise early in the morning to encounter the elusive thresher sharks that frequent Monad Shoals, the key area to have made Malapascua famous in the diving world.
 Manta rays are also prevalent here, mostly in the rainy season (June to August).
-Nearby Gato Island is popular with macro lovers.
+A short boat ride from the island, and usually found on deep dives, the thresher shark dives are suitable for advanced divers.
+If you’re very lucky, a hammerhead shark may also pass by.
+Nearby Gato Island is popular with macro diving lovers, where they can find a plethora of critters hiding in beautiful coral reefs.
 Beautiful fan corals camouflage pygmy seahorses, pipefish and an assortment of nudibranchs against a backdrop of pretty swim throughs.
 Be sure to pack in a night dive to discover mandarin fish, and schedule a visit to the wreck of the Doña Marilyn.

-Southwest of Cebu and at the southern tip of Negros Island are some of the finest macro locations in the world.
-The small bay at Dauin offers enough to keep critter fans entertained for a week with mimic octopus, ghost pipe fish, frog fish, seahorses and all manner of tiny creatures to find.
-Dumaguete is also home to the marine sanctuary of Apo Island, one of the most celebrated Philippine dive spots.
-The island may be just 3km across but its waters are teeming with fish, stunning corals and green turtles.
-Each of the ten dive sites has something different to offer, from exhilarating drift dives out in the blue to shallow pristine coral gardens.
+Southwest of Cebu and at the southern tip of Negros Island are Dumaguete and Dauin, home to some of the finest macro dive sites in the world, alongside the biodiverse marine ecosystem of Apo Island.
+The small bay at Dauin offers enough to keep critter fans entertained for a week with mimic octopus, ghost pipefish, frogfish, seahorses, mantis shrimp and all manner of tiny creatures to find.
+This area is an underwater photographer’s dream with the variation of both muck and macro diving.
+For those looking for challenging dive sites and a passion for the otherworldly environments, blackwater diving is conducted.
+Dumaguete is also home to the Marine Protected Area of Apo Island, a short boat ride from the main island it’s one of the most celebrated Philippine dive spots.
+The island may be just three kilometres across, but its waters are teeming with fish, pristine coral reefs, green turtles and the odd reef shark.
+Each dive site has something different to offer, from exhilarating drift dives out in the blue to impressive wall dives with whitetip sharks and colourful soft coral gardens covered with reef fish.

 Bohol